-CLASS A CDL - EXTENDED
+CLASS A CDL - EXTENDED 6 Months - Total Clock Hours: 600

-Application Fee, Application, Enrollment Agreement, High School Diploma, Transcript or GED, Criminal Record Check, Child Abuse Clearance.
+Application Fee, Application for Admission, Enrollment Agreement, High School Diploma or GED, Criminal Record Check, Child Abuse Clearance.

-This program is designed to provide the student with the hands-on training and knowledge to obtain a Class A CDL cerrtification and gain entry-level employment as a CDL operator.
+The CDL A Extended program is designed to provide the student with the hands-on training and knowledge to obtain a Class A CDL certification and gain entry-level employment as a CDL operator.
+It also provides students with hands-on driving with a transportation employer.
 The program features instruction on vehicle safety, driving procedures and safety, trip planning, log book practices, and public / employee relations.
 In addition to classroom instruction, driving skills tests, and practice exams, students receive on-the-road training on rural highway, interstate, and city driving.
+Students culminate this Program by completing an externship with a transportation company